cloudflare/cloudflare-docs/content/workers/wrangler/migration/eject-webpack.md

 5. Test

-Try running `npx wrangler publish` to test that your configuration works as expected.
+Try running `wrangler publish` to test that your configuration works as expected.